jgiacomini/Tiny.RestClient/README.md

 ```

 ### Define an ETagContainer for one request
-You can also define the ETagContainer only on specifice request.
+You can also define the ETagContainer only on specific request.
 ```cs
 request.WithETagContainer(eTagContainer);
 ```